VijayNathMishra/Ecommerec-website/README.md

     Python: For backend development.
     Django: A high-level Python web framework for building the server-side of the application.
     MySQL: For the database to store user and product information.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for details.
+Acknowledgments
+Developed By: Vijay Nath Mishra<